grahamgilbert/blog/_posts/2018-03-14-google-chrome-update-notifications-with-yo.markdown

 `chrome://restart` has been around for a while, but for obvious reasons doesn’t work anywhere outside of typing it into Chrome’s location bar, which isn’t exactly user friendly.

-After various attempts to trigger this someone (I'm sorry, I don't remember who and my search-fu is failing me) on MacAdmins Slack mentioned they had found a way to do it - and it wasn’t pretty, but it worked.
+After various attempts to trigger this Mike Lynn mentioned on MacAdmins Slack that they had found a way to do it - and it wasn’t pretty, but it worked.

 It involved (_shudder_) AppleScript.